One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

 Plus, keyword management is not just about saving time.
 Depending on how the keyword groups will be used or what specific problems they address, there are multiple ways to categorize them and make them work for your agency needs — getting the strategy down from day 0 will save you the hassle of drastic changes when managing your SEO campaigns.

-And you’ll get to quickly identify performance increases, as your strategy is set in motion since the beginning, making also sense of the ROI, which the client is focused on, after all.
+And you’ll get to quickly identify performance increases, as your strategy is set in motion since the beginning, also making sense of the ROI.

 In this article, we’re exploring 3 approaches to keyword management for your SEO team, taking into account: